ihdia/seamformer/README.md

 The Stage I architecture of the SeamFormer pipeline is dependent on image patches (default : 256 x 256 pixels).
 Therefore, by providing the path folder and relevant parameters, the following script arranges the patch data within their corresponding folders.

-*Note* : The argument 'binaryFolderPath' is optional , and in the default case it will rely Sauvola-Niblack to create the binarisation images.
+*Note* : The argument `binaryFolderPath` is optional , and in the default case it will rely Sauvola-Niblack binarisation technique to create the binarisation images.

 ```bash
 python datapreparation.py \